araobp/sensor-network-nodered/README.md

 - vwire-in: receives time-series sensor data from the sensor network.
 - vwire-status: show the current status of port connectivity.
 - vwire-config: config shared by vwire and vwire-in instances.

-And vwireMaker() closure makes nodes of specific sensors.
+- vwireMaker() closure makes nodes of specific sensors.
+- vwireSubscriberMaker() closure makes nodes of sensor data subscribers.

 Limitations:
 - Supports only one serial port.